 - Check no more than twice a week except in these cases:

 - you’re getting an initial, reliable estimate of your “true” blood pressure (see below)

 - Don’t check only when you think your blood pressure readings will be good or only when you think they will be high; check at random, ordinary times.

 - Check you monitor’s accuracy at least once a year at the doctor’s office by comparing it to the office’s manual cuff.

 How to get an initial, reliable estimate of your true blood pressure

 Your “true blood pressure” is thought to represent your usual blood pressures over long periods of time.
 Even normal, good blood pressure readings will fluctuate continuously in a 24-hour period, and the variability is influenced by many physiological factors.
 Keep in mind that even good blood pressure can change by ≥20 mm Hg between readings.
 You should not be concerned about this.

 The American Heart Association, the American Society of Hypertension, the European Society of Hypertension, and other groups all admit the difficulty of determining people’s true level on the basis of one or two measurements at the time of an office visit.
 These respected organization all recommend home blood pressure monitoring in order to get an initial, reliable estimate of your true blood pressure.
 Therefore, getting your true blood pressure readings at home is the very best way for you and your doctor to have the necessary information to make the best treatment decisions.

 Here’s how to get an initial estimate of your true blood pressure at home, based on recommendations from all three professional organizations:

-- Take three morning and 3 evening readings every day for 1 week.
+- Take three morning and three evening readings every day for one week.
 The morning readings should be taken first thing in the morning before taking any medication, and the evening readings should be taken before bed.
 After each reading, record the numbers in the chart below as shown in the example.
 You can download a pdf copy of this chart here.